roselykm/slimjwtauth/README.md

 	composer install

 If you are using Auth0, put your Auth0 secret key in the .env file and use the token from Auth0 instead.
-Otherwise this API will generated its own token using Firebase JWT
+Otherwise this API will generated its own token using Firebase JWT and the secret key in the .env file.
+Make sure you change that to your own secret key.

 test api: